medinak044/Visual-Studio-Projects-Kyle-Medina/PokemonReviewApp-2/project-notes.md

 - Create Repository, implement interface.
 The Repository file will hold db query logic.
 - Create Dto (based on the Model), keeping in mind what data will be sent back to the user.
 - Create Controller to handle API endpoint logic.
-Make sure to include Controller in AutoMapperProfiles, and add Controller to Program so the API knows to use the Controller's endpoints
+Make sure to include Controller in AutoMapperProfiles, and add Controller to Program so the API knows to use the Repositories

+* "Repository" is where you put your database calls
+* Paste into your Program file to prevent Json cycling: (ref: https://youtu.be/FEanWuYq7us?list=PL82C6-O4XrHdiS10BLh23x71ve9mQCln0&t=2891) builder.Services.AddControllers().AddJsonOptions(x => x.JsonSerializerOptions.ReferenceHandler = ReferenceHandler.IgnoreCycles);